David-Durst/embeddedHaskellAetherling/README.txt

 3. produces an efficient Lst program with throughput T that is equivalent up to isomorphism.

 How supported:
-1. Look at the _ppar variables discussed in section 4.d.iii of the getting started guide.
+1. Look at the _ppar variables discussed in section 4.d.iii of the Getting Started Guide.
 These show the Lst programs that result from the scheduling algorithm.
 2. Look at the _results variables in the same files as the _ppar variables.
 These are the unit and application tests.